 Automating with task scheduler (Windows)

-1. Create a batch file (e.g., sync_to_spaces.bat):
+1. Create a batch file (for example, sync_to_spaces.bat):

 rclone sync C:\path\to\local\directory do-spaces:your-bucket-name

-Advanced rclone features
+Advanced Rclone features

 Bandwidth limiting